Controlled specificity and high affinity

 Nanofitins® do not aggregate in kidneys; they have a rapid bladder clearance.

 Nanofitins® immunogenicity has been specifically tested in several in vitro and in vivo prediction models.

 No antibodies were generated against Nanofitins® after specific immunogenicity tests based upon rodent vaccination.

 T-Cell assay with blood from 50 donors confirmed lack of predicted immunogenicity for Nanofitins®.

 Nanofitins® can be manufactured by simple, scalable, GMP-compliant bacterial fermentation at very attractive costs.
 Full chemical synthesis is also possible.

 Available N & C termini for simplicity of conjugation

 - Easily tethered to a support for detection and capture (regioselective conjugation through insertion of one single Cysteine in the sequence),

-- Conjugated to other moieties (small molecules, biologics, nanoparticles) by genetic fusion or click chemistry
+- Conjugated to other moieties (small molecules, biologics, nanoparticles, antibodies) by genetic fusion or click chemistry

 - Assembled in multimers for enhanced avidity or for multispecificity (up to 5 Nanofitins® as one multivalent compound with retained individual affinity).
 In every instance, neither the binding property of each single Nanofitin®, nor the function of the conjugate is affected.